lfr/lfr.github.io/_posts/2019-12-19-advent-validation-blocks.md

     // function used to extract data since type is private let value (String50 str) = str
 ```
-If this sounds familiar, you probably still decided to use a method similar to the above, because the advantages of coding against types guaranteed-to-be-valid far outweight the inconvenince of creating these type/module combinations.
+If this sounds familiar, you probably still decided to use a method like the above, because the advantages of coding against types guaranteed-to-be-valid far outweigh the inconvenience of creating these type/module combinations.

 But perhaps like me you've also been thinking that there must be a way to streamline this.
 If so, feel free to ignore the somewhat pointless backstory below and [jump straight to the actual topic of the post](#vbs).

 ### Enter RealText

-Six months ago I set out to do just that, and I created a library to declare such types in as little lines of code as possible.
+Six months ago, I set out to do just that, and I created a library to declare such types in as little lines of code as possible.
 I narrowed the scope of it to text (string) types because I figured that narrowing the scope would increase my chances of reducing boilerplate code.
 I created it, I've used it, I thought it was great, I thought one day I'd share it with the world, and I even gave it a name: **RealText**.
-The excitement was palpable... and also short lived.
+The excitement was palpable... and short lived.

 ### Exit RealText

 With the infinite wisdom that comes with hindsight, I realized my library was mostly pointless.
 For one it still required some boilerplate code, which I kind of had to re-learn every time I had to create new types.
 Another problem was the fact that it only supported text types because it meant I now had two paradigms, one for text, and one for non-text types.
-So without a second thought, I stashed away the whole idea in my increasingly crowded metaphorical closet of deadend projects.
+So, without a second thought, I stashed away the whole idea in my increasingly crowded metaphorical closet of dead-end projects.

 ### When at first you don't succeed, go make babies